ronansprake/ronansprake.github.io/_posts/2021-01-01-board-game-score-calculators.md

 listingclass: ''
 ---

 I love board games, but have little patience for scoring.
-Plus, it's easy to make mistakes, so I've built a few calculators for a few recent favourites.
+Plus, it's easy to make mistakes, so I've built a few calculators for some recent favourites.

 Please excuse the questionable code quality.
 I'm rusty 😐